- Authors do not need to be ASE members to participate.

 The Abstract: An Example of Proper Title Format

 - Proofread abstracts carefully to avoid errors and ensure compliance with ASE’s style preferences.
 ASE will never edit the scientific content of a submission.
 Nor will it make changes to a submission, including typographical errors, except to comply with the grammatical format preferences as described above.
-If accepted, the abstract will be published in print and electronic versions as submitted.
+If accepted for presentation, abstracts of original science will be published in the July 2024 electronic issue of JASE exactly as submitted.

 Publication & Presentation of Accepted Abstracts

-- Full text of accepted abstracts of original work will be published as submitted in the June 2017 print and electronic issues of JASE.
+- Full text of accepted abstracts of original science will be published as submitted in the July 2024 electronic issue of JASE.
 Publication of tables and/or graphics will be in color if submitted that way.

-- The 2017 ASE Abstract Chair will determine presentation time and format for all accepted work, based on the topic and relationship to others submitted.
+- The 2024 ASE Abstract Chairs will determine presentation time and format for all accepted work, based on the topic and relationship to others submitted.

 - All presentations and question-and-answer periods will be in English.
 If presenters need assistance in understanding or responding to questions in English, they are encouraged to have a member of their research group assist them.